almond8569/odin-recipes/README.md

 # odin-recipes
 HTML Practice (My first GitHub repo!)

-Date: 1/11/23 - This is my first coding project!
-This is a work of html  guided by the Odin Project and will feature recipes for foods which I enjoy eating.
+Date: 1/11/23 - Welcome to my first coding project!
+This is a work of html code guided by the Odin Project.
+It features recipes for three of my favorite foods.
+Enjoy!

-git commit -m"testing"